tboldagh/FunRootAna/README.md

 ```

 ### all( predicate )
-Returns true of all elements satisfy predicate.
+Returns true if all elements satisfy predicate.
+_Notice:_ `false` is always returned for an empty container.
 ### sorted( keyextractor )/ sorted()
 Produces container of elements that ar sorted ascending by a property extracted by provided function
 ```c++